Who We Are

 Staff

-Jodi Lane, Executive Director
+Executive Director

 Jodi Lane is an architectural design and urban planning practitioner who helps individuals and groups increase their capacity and capability to engage in regenerative systems change.
 Her 29 years of experience in the realms of architecture and community planning have honed Jodi’s expertise in planning and designing for future generations that integrate generous and artful listening, curiosity and respect for diverse social and natural systems.
 Jodi is a co-founder and board member of the Festival Beach Food Forest and has participated on consultant teams for a number of master plan initiatives in Austin, Texas, as well as in Ukraine and Kenya.
 Currently she is advancing the City of Austin’s South Central Waterfront Plan and leading an effort to expand the Festival Beach Food Forest as a bio-diverse campus in the heart of downtown.
 This campus plan incorporates permaculture methodologies as well as generative social traditions and infrastructure.
 Jodi is a certified LENSES Facilitator of systems-thinking design and has designed and trained 3D modeling courses for Google.
 She holds a Masters Degree in Architecture from the University of Texas.

-Angie Holliday, Program Manager
+Program Manager

 Angie Holliday is the Program Manager at Fruitful Commons, and a Community Organizer at the Festival Beach Food Forest.
 Angie manages projects and programs including our tree-planting and tree-care mini grants ($80,000 distributed so far!), Gathering of Growers educational series, Food Forest development workshops, focus groups, fundraising events, and internships.
 Drawing from her degrees in Geography and Communications, Angie has a background in managing environmental justice campaigns and research initiatives through a community-development lens.
 Angie is also a singer and enjoys organizing musical artists and events to bring the community together.
 She is the co-founder of the creative activist collective, Puppets for the Planet, as well as local musical act Much 2 Much.

-Cecilia Hogan, Administration
+Administration

-Cecilia Hogan is a Brazilian American licensed clinical social worker who studied at Texas State University in San Marcos, Texas.
+Cecilia Hogan is a Brazilian American social worker who studied at Texas State University in San Marcos, Texas.
 For eight years she served homeless young parents at LifeWorks as a Case Manager and later Program Services Coordinator.
 There she started a community garden with the youth as a way to have access to more fresh produce and connect with each other outdoors.
 After having her first child she left LifeWorks and began working with Giving Austin Labor Support as a doula for Portuguese speaking mothers and providing prenatal support groups with incarcerated mothers.
 Her experience working with displaced people and those without support networks motivates her to work towards strengthening community, especially through a connection with the earth.